rubeldm123/week1_orangehrm_login_test/README.md

 - How to set up a Python project with virtual environment (venv)
 - How to install and configure Playwright with Pytest
 - How to write your first async UI automation test
-- How to use fixtures in `conftest.py`
+- How to use reusable browser fixtures with `conftest.py`
-- How to structure your first automation project
+- How to structure your first automation test project

 ---